 Costs or fees may arise during the mortgage loan process.
-At the time of application, your Credit Union loan officer will provide a good faith estimate of settlement costs involved with the mortgage process, such as appraisal fee, origination fee, attorney fees, recording fees, title insurance costs, and survey and pest inspection costs (typically not required).
-The origination fee is 0.75% of the loan amount with a cap of $1,500.
+At the time of application, your Credit Union loan officer will provide a loan estimate of settlement costs involved with the mortgage process, such as appraisal fee, origination fee, attorney fees, recording fees, title insurance costs, and survey and pest inspection costs (typically not required).
+The origination fee is 1% of the loan amount with a cap of $2,500.

 Let’s get started!